blitzpick/serverless-logstreaming-plugin/README.md

 }
 ```

+This will be a reference to the function you'll write to receive the log streams.
+This function will be deployed just like any other
+in your project.
+The `serverless-logstreaming-plugin` will configure the CloudWatch logs for all of your other functions to stream
+log events to this function.

 It is also possible to specify optional "external" setting (bool value), to point that functionName is outside of current Serverless project (but in the same AWS account, stage and region):

 ```javascript